Splode/hackwild/_drafts/event-handling-techniques.md

 ### EventTarget and EventEmitter

-- Allows any number of handler per event.
+- Allows any number of handlers per event.
-- Require inheriting from base event classes.
+- Must inherit from base event classes.
 - Allows consumer to add and remove event listeners.